ardani/slim-common/readme.md

 application configuration via `Slim::config()` which you can read more about [here](http://docs.slimframework.com/#Configuration-Overview).

-# Working with MySQL
+# MySQL, Idiorm, and Paris

-# Working with user auth and session management
+# User Auth and ACL

-# Working with memcache
+# Memcache

-# Working with the REST API
+# Building REST APIs